This Masa for Tamales recipe is a keeper! Be sure to print it.

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-We have used this recipe for generations and generations in my family, and it has never done us wrong.
+We have used this recipe for years in my family, and it has never done us wrong.
+It’s a basic and very easy recipe that’s perfect for making delicious tamales.

 Keep reading!
 I provide several Pro Tips to ensure success in your kitchen.

-Authentic Mexican Tamales Recipes:
+- 7 🫔 Authentic Mexican Tamales Recipes

 Ingredients Needed